pmogollons/react-native-meteor/README.md

 ## Compatibility notes

-Since RN 0.60+ the original package was not compatible, this repo makes some changes to fix that and remove some unused modules.
+Since RN 0.60+ the original package was not compatible, this repo makes some changes to fix that and:

 - Use netinfo and asyncstorage from its community packages
 - Removed FSCollection modules